hananeouhammouch/MlOps-AzureML/README.md

  **Step 6: Consume the Model Endpoints**

-  1. Where we modify a provided endpoints.py by adding the scoring_uri and the key to match the key for the service and the URI that was generated after deployment
+  1. Where we modify a provided endpoints.py by adding the scoring_uri and the key to match what was generated after the deployment

    ![EndPoint-file](EndPoint-file.PNG " EndPoint-file")